How do I get to the Museum by car, bus or plane?

 Can I bring my dog or other pet to the Museum?

 Yes.
 While the Museum is considered a nature reserve and has a philosophy of respecting and appreciating the flora and fauna – animals are welcome to stay in the Museum's pet kennels.
 Located in the Reception Centre car park, it is the perfect place to leave your pet while you enjoy a tour of the Museum.
 Pets are not allowed into the Museum, including the Collection Room, Laboratory and Dinosaur Canyon.
-The only exception is an official Blind Foundation Guide Dog which may accompany their owner everywhere they go.
+The only exceptions are certified Guide, Hearing and Assistance Dogs which may accompany their owner everywhere they go.

 Can I fly my drone at the Museum?